tornadoweb/tornado/docs/releases/next.rst

 `tornado.web`
 ~~~~~~~~~~~~~

+* Key versioning support for cookie signing. ``cookie_secret`` application
+  setting can now contain a dict of valid keys with version as key.
+The
+  current signing key then must be specified via ``key_version`` setting.
+* Parsing of the ``If-None-Match`` header now follows the RFC and supports
+  weak validators.
 * Passing ``secure=False`` or ``httponly=False`` to
   `.RequestHandler.set_cookie` now works as expected (previously only the
   presence of the argument was considered and its value was ignored).
-* Parsing of the ``If-None-Match`` header now follows the RFC and supports
-  weak validators.
 * `.RequestHandler.get_arguments` now requires that its ``strip`` argument
   be of type bool.
 This helps prevent errors caused by the slightly dissimilar
   interfaces between the singular and plural methods.